hotmeshio/pluck-typescript/README.md

 ```

 ## Data in Motion: Operationalize Your Functions
-Plucky does more than routing functions.
+Pluck does more than routing function calls.
 Setting the `ttl` to 'infinity' *operationalizes* an ordinary function, converting into a **durable workflow**.
 Your functions will run as part of the Redis-backed operational data layer and can only be removed by calling `flush`.

 ```javascript
 const response = await pluck.flush('greeting', 'jsmith');